 The most significant risk factors for stroke are high blood pressure, heart disease, diabetes and smoking.
 Others include heavy alcohol consumption, high blood cholesterol, illicit drug use and genetic or congenital conditions, particularly problems with blood vessels.
 If you have more than one risk factor, you have "amplification of risk."
 This means that the multiple risk factors compound their destructive effects and create an overall risk greater than simply adding the individual risks together.

 Atrial fibrillation, a heart rhythm disturbance that causes the small chambers of the heart to beat irregularly and allows blood clots to form, is another risk factor for stroke.
-With this condition, your doctor will likely prescribe a medication like warfarin (Coumadin) which "thins" the blood to prevent clots.
+With this condition, your doctor will likely prescribe medication called anticoagulants, like warfarin (Coumadin) or one of the new novel oral anticoagulants, which "thin" the blood to prevent clots.

 Cigarette smoking is one of the greatest risk factors for stroke.
 Smoking almost doubles your risk for ischemic stroke, independent of other risk factors.
 It is also responsible for more strokes in young adults than older adults.
 Smoking increases the risk of stroke by promoting atherosclerosis, a condition in which arteries harden after years of buildup of plaque, cholesterol and other debris in the bloodstream.
 Narrowed arteries can't effectively deliver blood to the brain, raising the risk of stroke.
 Smoking also increases levels of blood-clotting factors and weakens blood vessels, so if a stroke occurs, the damage may be worse.

 Your relative risk of stroke drops immediately after you stop smoking, and it may take only a few years for a former smoker's risk to drop to the level of someone who never smoked.
 One of the most important things you can do to prevent stroke is to stop smoking.